kmwoley/restic-windows-backup/README.md

 # Installation Instructions

 1. Create your restic repository
-   1. This is up to you to sort out where you want the data to go to. *Minio, B2, S3, oh my.*
+   1. This is up to you to sort out where you want the data to go to. *Minio, B2, S3, etc.*
 1. Install Scripts
    1. Create script directory: `C:\restic`
    1. Download scripts from https://github.com/kmwoley/restic-windows-backup, and unzip them into `C:\restic`